 The Importance of Cumulative Updates

 You might think, “I go around installing Windows 10 updates all the time – what’s the big deal with this one?”
 Well, cumulative updates – also called “quality updates” – are maintenance and security fixes.
 Installing Windows 10 updates is necessary to keep your device safe.
 These become available on the second Tuesday (aka Patch Tuesday) of every month through the Windows Update utility in Settings.
 Patch Tuesday.

-The 14th April 2020 cumulative update fixes vulnerabilities in several apps, Windows 10 itself, and more, discussed in the release notes.
+The 14th April 2020 cumulative update fixes vulnerabilities in several apps, Windows 10 itself, and more, discussed in the release notes by Microsoft.
 Besides older releases, this update is available for all Windows 10 versions.
 The newest Windows 10 OS version is 1909 i.e., the November 2019 feature update.